rishi2136/VisualArena/Readme.md

 1. **Web Service (server)**
    - Root directory: `server`
-   - Build command: `pnpm install && pnpm run build`
+   - Build command: `npm install && npm run build`
-   - Start command: `pnpm start`
+   - Start command: `npm start`
    - Environment: `MONGODB_URI`, `PORT` (provided by Render), and `CLIENT_ORIGIN` set to the frontend URL.
 2. **Static Site (client)**
    - Root directory: `client`
-   - Build command: `pnpm install && pnpm run build`
+   - Build command: `npm install && npm run build`
    - Publish directory: `dist`
    - Environment: `VITE_API_URL` set to the server's HTTPS URL.

 After both deploys, update `CLIENT_ORIGIN` on the API, redeploy it, and put the resulting frontend URL at the top of this README.
 Socket.IO works on Render Web Services because it keeps long-lived WebSocket connections; do not deploy this socket server as a serverless function.

-## Scaling notes

-This prototype maintains live presence in one process, which is ideal for a local demo or one Web Service.
-To scale horizontally, add the Socket.IO Redis adapter and Redis Pub/Sub, store session/room metadata in MongoDB, enable sticky sessions at the load balancer, and persist/restore host identity more formally.
-The current creator-token behavior deliberately keeps the first host recovery path simple for a prototype.